MinaProtocol/mina/rfcs/0044-deriving-with-generics-snapps.md

 ## Motivation
 [motivation]: #motivation

 Datatype generic programming sometimes referred to as reflection refers to a form of abstraction for creating reusable logic that acts on a wide variety of datatypes.
-Typically this is used to fold over data structures to "automatically" implement toJson, toString, hash, equals, etc.
+Typically this is used to fold and unfold over data structures to "automatically" implement toJson, toString, hash, equals, etc.

 Specifically with respect to Snapps transactions: We have complex nested structures to define the new parties transaction and at the moment, we redeclare JSON, GraphQL, JS/OCaml bridges, specifications, and TypeScript definitions in SnarkyJS completely separately.
 This is error-prone, hard to maintain, and has already introduced bugs in our Snapps implementation even before we've shipped v1.
-Using datatype generic programming, we can define all of these only once, atomically on each primitive of the datatype, never forget to update when definitions change (the compiler will yell at us), and rely on the datatype generic machinery to perform the structural fold for us.
+Using datatype generic programming, we can define all of these only once, atomically on each primitive of the datatype, never forget to update when definitions change (the compiler will yell at us), and rely on the datatype generic machinery to perform the structural fold and unfold for us.

-In OCaml, we'd look for some form of datatype generic programming that allows us to fold over algebraic datatypes and records.
+In OCaml, we'd look for some form of datatype generic programming that allows us to fold and unfold over algebraic datatypes and records.
 Typically, in Mina's codebase we have used ppx deriving macros. `[@@deriving yojson]` derives a JSON serializer and deserializer and `[@@deriving sexp]` derives an S-expression parser and printer.

 While PPX macros are very powerful, writing custom PPX macros is extremely difficult in OCaml, unfortunately, and very hard to maintain.

-Luckily, folks at Jane Street have implemented a mechanism to mechanically, generically, define folds on arbitrary data types in OCaml using the `[@@deriving fields]` macros that is written with "common OCaml" and anyone familiary with Jane Street libraries in OCaml, ie. most contributors to the Mina OCaml core, can maintain.
+Luckily, folks at Jane Street have implemented a mechanism to mechanically, generically, define folds/unfolds on arbitrary data types in OCaml using the `[@@deriving fields]` macros that is written with "common OCaml" and anyone familiary with Jane Street libraries in OCaml, ie. most contributors to the Mina OCaml core, can maintain.

 ```ocaml
 (* to_string from the ppx_fields_conv docs *)